 “Do you want condoms?” she asks the man, adding them to the bag before he can even reply.

 “Here you go honey, never know when you’ll need it.
 Maybe you’ll get lucky,” she laughs.
-Years of smoking has caused her laugh to sound like sandpaper is rubbing against her vocal chords.
+Years of smoking have caused her to laugh to sound like sandpaper is rubbing against her vocal cords.

 Robinson herself is no stranger to sex work; it’s been her livelihood on and off for thirty-five years.
-Now fifty-four years old, she says it’s how she can afford her home, purchase a brand-new truck, and support her cat, Bobby two (Named after her last cat, Bobby one, who died of feline AIDS).
+Now fifty-four years old, she says it’s how she can afford her home, purchase a brand-new truck, and support her cat, Bobby two.

 After she was arrested, Joey was there to bail her out of jail.
 She says the accusation of being a sex worker only made it easier for her to start.
 Joey taught her how to work the streets soon after, never asking her for any money in return.